AK101111/CMS-Backend/README.md

 ##/api/v1/users/list/<userType>
 ```
-Returns list of all the registered users of type=<userType>
+Returns list of all the registered users of type=<userType>(student,staff or faculty)
 Request Type : GET
 ```
 ###Response :